go-delve/delve/README.md

 * `print $var` - Evaluate a variable.

 * `info $type [regex]` - Outputs information about the symbol table.
 An optional regex filters the list.
-Example `info functions unicode`.
+Example `info funcs unicode`.
 Valid types are:
   * `sources` - Prings the path of all source files
-  * `functions` - Prings the name of all defined functions
+  * `funcs` - Prings the name of all defined functions

 * `exit` - Exit the debugger.